 The visitor overrides one method in the base visitor for each special rule in the type qualifier system.
+Many type-checkers need to override only a few methods in BaseTypeVisitor.
 For example, the visitor for the Nullness type system of Section 3 consists of a single 4-line method that warns if an expression of Nullable type is dereferenced, as in: